-On Wednesday, February 24, 2016, AZ ArtWorker, in partner ship with ASU Performance in the Borderlands and Black Theatre Troupe, will present a thought-provoking workshop with Asantewa Sunni-Ali–Solo Performance: Pathway to Radical Self and Community Reimagination.
+On Wednesday, February 24, 2016, AZ ArtWorker, in partnership with ASU Performance in the Borderlands and Black Theatre Troupe, presented a solo performance workshop with theatre artist and scholar Asantewa Sunni-Ali.

 Workshop by Asantewa Sunni-Ali